Countermeasure against detector-blinding attack with estimation of secret-key leakage: Estimation of the secure bits fraction

+Also, in our simulation we put $f_{EC} =1.2$.
+The simulation of the guaranteed SKR for the legitimate users, together with its comparison to the standard BB84 protocol without the proposed countermeasure (i.e., with the supply voltage kept unchanged by Bob), is presented in the right panel of Figure \ref{fig:6}.

-Thus, we have shown that even if a potential eavesdropper exploits the maximum double-click gain achievable under normal conditions to maximize click imposition attempts during low gates, Bob can select an $\alpha$ value that preserves over half of the default secret key rate after privacy amplification for typical QKD channel lengths (100-120 km).
-Moreover, the represented approach allows for secret key generation even under pulsed DBA conducted and successfully detected (e.g., when the normal double-click rate for the high gate is exceeded) due to the ability to assess the fraction of attacked bits and remove them during the privacy amplification procedure.
+Thus, we have shown that even if a potential eavesdropper exploits the maximum double-clicks' gain achievable under normal conditions to maximize click imposition attempts during lowered gates, Bob can select an $\alpha$ value that preserves over half of the default SKR after privacy amplification for typical QKD channel lengths (100-120 km).
+Moreover, this approach preserves secret key generation even under detected pulsed DBAs (when the normal double-click rate for the default gate is exceeded), as it enables quantification of the attacked-bit fraction and its subsequent removal during privacy amplification.

-We also emphasize that the evaluated $\beta$ parameter determining the fraction of bits exposed to DBA should be calculated considering the finite length of the distributed key.
-However, it is easy to see, that $\beta$-value asymptotically approaches a normal distribution with a mean of $\sim$ $\nicefrac{N_{double}^{exp}}{N_{sent}}$ (\ref{eq:refname5}), because the $N_{double}^{exp}$ has a binomial distribution that turns into a normal distribution for large numbers.
-Therefore, standard deviation of $\beta$ $\sigma_{\beta} \sim \nicefrac{1}{\sqrt{N_{sent}}}$.
-Therefore, accounting for statistical fluctuations barely impacts the estimated fraction of unblinded bits.
+We also emphasize that the $\beta$ parameter, which determines the fraction of bits exposed to a DBA, should be calculated from (\ref{eq:refname5}) while considering the finite length of the distributed key.
+However, it is easy to see, that $\beta$-value asymptotically approaches a normal distribution with a mean of $\sim$ $\nicefrac{N_{double}^{exp}}{N_{sent}}$, because the binomial distribution of $N_{double}^{exp}$ turns into a normal distribution for large numbers.
+Therefore, the standard deviation of $\beta$ scales as $\sigma_{\beta} \sim \nicefrac{1}{\sqrt{N_{sent}}}$.
+Consequently, statistical fluctuations have only a negligible impact on the estimated fraction of unattacked bits and SKR.